cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpconfig.md

 ## Description

-The `gpconfig` utility allows you to set, unset, or view configuration parameters from the `postgresql.conf` files of all instances (coordinator, segments, and mirrors) in your Greenplum Database system.
+The `gpconfig` utility allows you to set, unset, or view configuration parameters from the `postgresql.conf` files of all instances (coordinator, segments, and mirrors) in your Cloudberry Database system.
 When setting a parameter, you can also specify a different value for the coordinator if necessary.
 For example, parameters such as `max_connections` require a different setting on the coordinator than what is used for the segments.
 If you want to set or unset a global or coordinator only parameter, use the `--coordinatoronly` option.

 > **Note** For configuration parameters of vartype `string`, you may not pass values enclosed in single quotes to `gpconfig -c`.